-Each of my children has such fascinating interests – from mountain biking, to pickling vegetables, to backpacking.
+Each of my children has such fascinating interests – from mountain biking to pickling vegetables to backpacking.
 And when they want to learn something new ~ they read books, find mentors, and invite their partners or friends to join in their adventures.

-I remember in the beginning of our homeschooling journey, when Brian and I wrote a family vision statement, one of the things we really wanted was for our children to learn how to learn by fostering a love of learning.
+I remember at the beginning of our homeschooling journey, when Brian and I wrote a family vision statement, one of the things we really wanted was for our children to learn how to learn by fostering a love of learning.
 And now I see the results of that vision that was only an idea in the beginning.